Gift Card Scams

 How do I protect myself?

-- Don't give any of your personal information to any web sites that do not use encryption or other secure methods to protect it.
+Don't give any of your personal information to websites that do not use encryption or other secure methods to protect it.

 You may also wish to do the following: